-4.19-Indirect Cost
+4.02.04-Indirect Cost

-Except as otherwise authorized by this contract, no indirect costs shall be reimbursed.
+Except as otherwise authorized by this Contract, no indirect costs shall be reimbursed.

-4.20-Financial Record Retention
+4.02.05-Financial Record Retention

-The Vendor agrees to maintain all records pertaining to this contract for a period of not less than three (3) years after all matters pertaining to this contract (e.g., audit, settlement of audit exceptions, disputes) are resolved in accordance with applicable federal and/or state laws, regulations, and policies (except as may otherwise be specified in this contract).
+The Contractor agrees to maintain all Contract records for not less than three (3) years after all Contract matters (e.g., audit, settlement of audit exceptions, disputes) are resolved and in accordance with applicable federal and/or state laws, regulations, and policies (except as may otherwise be specified in this Contract).